Cairo High School

 Cairo High School is a public high school in Cairo, Georgia.
 United States.
 The school's motto is "With Pride, We Give Our Best."
 Cairo High School was recognized as the SAT Region Winner for Class AAA and Region 1-AAA for 2005 and 2006.
 CHS students showed three-year average gains in reading and math SAT scores.

 History

-Cairo (pronounced "kay-row" instead of "ki-row" like the Egyptian city) is nicknamed the "syrup city" because Roddenbery's syrup plant was formerly located in Cairo.
-The syrup made in Cairo is cooked from sugar cane juice and is not the corn syrup known as Karo syrup, although the names are pronounced the same.
-During a driving rainstorm in the middle of a football game many years ago, workers at the local syrup shelter brought over their rain coats labeled "Roddenbery's Syrup" on the backs of the jackets to keep the players dry.
-Reflecting this heritage, the Cairo High School football team was named the Cairo Syrupmakers.
-In 1986 ESPN named "Syrupmaker" the number one nickname for a high school sports team.
+Cairo is nicknamed the "syrup city" because Roddenbery's syrup plant was formerly located in Cairo.
+Cairo High School's athletics teams were known as the Tigers until the late 1940s, when they were renamed the Syrupmakers.

+Mascot

 The school mascot is depicted as a syrup pitcher.
 In 1994, Amy Gerleman created the team's first syrup pitcher mascot costume and began wearing the "pitcher" to pep rallies and football games.
 The term is often shortened to "Maids" for the girls or "Makers" for the boys.

+In 1986, ESPN named "Syrupmaker" the number one nickname for a high school sports team.

+In 2023, Sports Illustrated named the Syrupmakers as the "Best high school mascot in Georgia with 94.81% of the votes.